 Conflict of Interest

 The Board shall foster public confidence in the integrity of the Corporation and protect the Corporate's interests in all transactions.
 Therefore, the Directors shall avoid even the appearance of conflict of interest.
-All Directors must comply with the Conflict of Interest and Code of Ethics policies adopted by the Board.
+All Directors shall comply with the Conflict of Interest and Code of Ethics policies adopted by the Board.

+No Director shall cast a vote, or participate in discussion, relating to any procurement or provision of services by the Director or by an organization that the Director represents or is affiliated.
+Further, no Director shall vote on any matter which would provide financial benefit to that Director, the Director’s employer or members of the Director’s immediate family.

+Upon appointment to the Board, each Director shall be required to annually sign a Conflict of Interest Disclosure Statement as required by state law.

+Officers and Directors will neither solicit nor accept for personal benefit or the benefit of their immediate family, gratuities, favors, loans or anything of monetary value greater than $50 from contractors, potential contractors, or parties to the subagreements.
+All such items or offers to provide them shall be reported to the Chair of the Board in writing promptly upon receipt thereof.

 Compensation.

-Directors shall not receive any compensation for their service as directors but may be reimbursed for reasonable expenses as a result of the Director’s participation in AWDB activities consistent with Board policy.
+Directors shall not receive any compensation for their service as Directors but may be reimbursed for reasonable expenses as a result of the Director’s participation in the Corporation’s activities consistent with Board policy.

 ARTICLE III